-Practical risk management guidance to help today's Christian ministries thrive
+Practical risk management guidance to help today's Christian churches, schools, colleges, and camps thrive.

 KEEP TABS on your SHINGLED ROOF

 Think of your asphalt shingle roof as an intricate system comprised of many layers, all working together to help move water away from your building.
 You may assume all is well if there are no signs of water leaks, but ignoring your roof can lead to serious and expensive problems.
 That's why routine inspection and maintenance are essential to maximizing its longevity and minimizing the risk for unseen dangers like mold and rotting wood.